-Scott Michael Oberg … married to Diana, a nurse practitioner … they reside in Sewell, N.J., in the offseason...
-Son of Royd and Teresa, whom reside in his hometown of Tewksbury, Mass … has one brother, Jeffery...
-Pitched at Tewksbury Memorial High School in Tewksbury, Mass...
-Attended the University of Connecticut, where he played with Houston Astros outfielder George Springer and Arizona Diamondbacks infielder Nick Ahmed … was signed by Rockies scout Mike Garlatti ...
+Scott Michael Oberg … married to Diana, a nurse practitioner … they reside in Sewell, N.J., in the offseason … welcomed a baby girl, Charlotte Rose, in August 2018 ...
+Son of Royd and Teresa, who reside in his hometown of Tewksbury, Mass … has one brother, Jeffrey ...
 Is an avid soccer fan and supports Tottenham Hotspur F.C.
-(England) … enjoys watching Netflix and reading in his free time ...
-Instagram is @scottoberg45.
+(England) ...
+Enjoys reading in his free time ...
+Attended and pitched at Tewksbury Memorial High School in Tewksbury, Mass. ...
+Attended the University of Connecticut, where he played with Houston Astros outfielder George Springer, Red Sox pitcher Matt Barnes and Arizona Diamondbacks infielder Nick Ahmed.

 Spent the majority of the season with the Rockies, pitching in a career-high 66 games for Colorado ...
 Pitched two or more innings four times … only decision a loss at Philadelphia on May 27...Scored upon in 20 of 66 appearances...Allowed four hits and two runs over his first nine innings in nine appearances … did not allow a run on the road over his first seven games (6.2 IP, 3 H)...Scored upon five times from May 22-July 5, allowing seven runs over 17.0 innings over 19 games...Made three appearances at Triple-A Albuquerque after Aug.
 5 option … allowed one earned run over 4.1 innings … returned to Colorado for the rest of the season, Aug.
 18...Recorded a 2.25 ERA (12.0 IP, 3 ER) in 13 appearances in September … allowed four hits and two runs over his first nine games (April 3-23) for a 2.00 ERA...In nine games vs. Arizona, recorded an 0.82 ERA (11.0 IP, 1 ER) … logged a 2.38 ERA (11.1 IP, 3 ER) in 13 games against the Los Angeles-NL...Got the final two outs in the second inning in relief of starter Jon Gray on Oct.
 4 in the Wild Card game at Arizona, his first postseason experience